guillec/ambi/README.md

 <img width="1911" alt="Screen Shot 2022-10-21 at 11 31 22 PM" src="https://user-images.githubusercontent.com/81830/197317253-60864758-0f66-4ddf-8d19-a33ccb498950.png">

-After this, Ambi will start spitting out some mad notes and chords... s/he is an artist do not judge.
+After this, Ambi will start spitting out some mad notes and chords... s/he is the artist, do not judge.

 ## Examples